mxagar/accelerated_computer_science_coursera/03_Unordered_DS/README.md

 #### 4.3.1 Dijkstra's Single Source Shortest Path Algorithm

-Dijkstra's algorithm gives computes the minimum spanning tree that yields the shortest path from a selected node `s` to any other node in the graph.
+Dijkstra's algorithm computes the minimum spanning tree that yields the shortest path from a selected node `s` to any other node in the graph.
 Thus, it is called the *single source shortest path algorithm*.
 Assumption or condition: We have positive weights.

-Note that the example in the included figure is done with a directed graph; however, Dijkstra's algorithm works both with directed and undirected graphs.
+Note that the example in the included figure is done with a directed graph; however, Dijkstra's algorithm works with both directed and undirected graphs.
 Recall that in a directed graph, in each edge one node is the start (from) node and the other one the end (to) node.

-It is very similar to the Prim's algorithm; the only difference is the updated distance weight `d`: instead of storing the weight/cost/distance `d` of the edge that leads to a node, the total distance or cost from `s` to that node is stored.
+It is very similar to the Prim's algorithm; the only difference is the updated distance weight `d`: instead of storing the weight/cost/distance `d` of the edge that leads to the node, the total distance or cost from `s` to that node is stored.
 Thus, we have the total distance from the starting point stored.
 That is implemented by storing: `d = cost(edge) + cost(predecessor node)`; note that the predecessors will have accumulated the distance to them.

 ```
 <dijkstraSSSP(G, s): // starting vertex s is necessary